Risk Controls

 Can risk controls prevent all trading losses?

-No. Risk controls can limit defined behaviors, but they cannot prevent every market gap, broker issue, outage, slippage event, or strategy loss.
+No. Risk controls define boundaries, but they cannot prevent all market moves, slippage, outages, broker issues, or strategy losses.
 There is no profit guarantee.

 When should risk controls be configured?

-They should be configured before live automation starts, then reviewed whenever account size, broker conditions, instruments, or strategy assumptions change.
+Set them before live automation starts, then review whenever account size, volatility, broker conditions, or your risk tolerance changes.